Pune, India, February,2023/MRFR Press Release/- Market Research Future has published a half-cooked research report on the Global Hydrocephalus Market.

 By end-user, diagnostic centers can exhibit 4.92% CAGR during the assessment period to touch a value of USD 397.28 million.
 Hospitals & clinics can generate USD 951.56 million at a CAGR of 4.12% CAGR throughout the forecast period.

 Explore In-depth Details: Hydrocephalus Market Research Report

 Region-wise, the hydrocephalus market includes Americas, Europe, Asia Pacific (APAC), and the Middle East & Africa (MEA).
 Americas held close to 36% market share in 2017, followed by Europe (32%), APAC (24%), and MEA (8%).

-The Europe region can generate USD 555.63 million by 2023 at a CAGR of 4.61% during the forecast period.
+The Europe region can generate USD 555.63 million at a CAGR of 4.61% during the forecast period.
 This can be attributed to improvement of hydrocephalus management, continuous development of shunts, and upskilling of neurosurgeons.